Sequence

 Also known as: sequential execution, step-by-step

 Executing a series of instructions one after another in a fixed, specific order.
-The simplest form of program flow—the foundation of all algorithms.
+Sequence is the simplest and most fundamental form of program flow.

 This concept is covered in depth in our understanding number sequences and patterns, with worked examples, practice problems, and common mistakes.